 3. Glorious landscapes

-Europe’s cities fill the headlines, but it’s the countryside that many travelers fall in love with and the countless gems found on the off the beaten paths.
+Europe’s cities fill the headlines, but it’s the countryside that many travelers fall in love with and the countless gems found off the beaten paths.
 Carpeted in snow and skiers in the winter, abundant with lush green, floral-rich scenery in summer, the Alps are a dream for lovers of the great outdoors.
 So, too, are the coastlines like the Amalfi Coast, or Cinque Terre (to name a few) where a trail traverses five fabulously photogenic towns, perched on cliff tops overlooking the Mediterranean; inland, the great Italian lakes never fail to enchant.
-You may wish to live out your dreams under the Tuscan sun, sipping a glass of Chianti and reading, your Frances Mayes or Elizabeth Gilbert book, on the terrace of a renovated stone farmhouse; you may wish to discover the the vine-covered hills and valleys of the Loire, Burgundy, Le Langhe and along the Moselle River; alternatively, you may wish to rent a cottage amid the lavender fields of Provence which made such an impression on Van Gogh.
+You may wish to live out your dreams under the Tuscan sun, sipping a glass of Chianti and reading, your Frances Mayes or Elizabeth Gilbert book, on the terrace of a renovated stone farmhouse; you may wish to discover the vine-covered hills and valleys of the Loire, Burgundy, Le Langhe and along the Moselle River; alternatively, you may wish to pend time in a charming village amid the lavender fields of Provence which made such an impression on Van Gogh.

 4. Getting around is easy